dji-7/repo/README.md

     Methods and GitHub feature!
 How it works❔
    > Just write down 👇
    >
-            > specified just by writing what you want it to do in your code, impliment in and commit to this and see your the changes.
+   - specified just by writing what you want it to do in your code, impliment in and commit to this and see your the changes.

 <div class="innersource">
  <ul id="https://github.com/djibal/innersource">
-   <h2>Learn Resources </h2>
+   <h2>Topics list </h2>
- Inner Source<a href="/https://github.com/djibal/innersource/"> Repository</a> for <b>learning resources</b>
+ Add this <a href="/https://github.com/djibal/innersource/"> Repository</a><>topics list</b>

-    Links to repository documents, click on link 👇
+    Link repository topics list, here 👇
  <p>
    <li>add-1 URL <a href="/#/">linked first topic titre here</a> First titre</li>
     <li>add-2 URL <a href="/#/">linked second topic titre here</a> Second titre</li>